EduPonz/python_logger/README.md

 # python_logger
 `logger.py` provides a `Logger` python class to log messages with different debugging level.
-The logs include a line number, a timestamp (d-m-y H:M:S), a level, and a label.
-It is possible to set the amount of days that the information should be kept in the file before it is deleted (the default value is 5 days). `logger.py` it is also a ptyhon script to read `Logger` class messages and present them on terminal.
+The logs include a line number, a timestamp (d-m-y H:M:S), a number or days to be kept, a level, and a label.
+It is possible to set the amount of days that the message should be kept in the file before it is deleted (the default value is 5 days). `logger.py` it is also a ptyhon script to read `Logger` class messages and present them on terminal.
 It supports filters for levels and labels, as well as the options to see the messages as they arrive.

 ## `Logger` Class
 The `Logger` class provides a `log` method to create file entries and several methods to filter them according to different parameters:
   - **`Constructor`** --> Takes the path to the file where the logs should be stored as a mandatory argument, a label as an optional arguments (default is `logger`), and number of days to keep the logs (default is 5).
 Logs older than the `days_to_keep` value would be deleted.
-  - **`log`** --> Takes a message and a debugging level as arguments and creates the log in the file.
+  - **`log`** --> Takes a message, a debugging level, and the number of days to keep the log as arguments, and creates the log in the file.
   - **`print_level`** --> Takes a level and prints all the messages that correspond to that level.
   - **`print_label`** --> Takes a label and prints all the messages that correspond to that label.
   - **`print_interval`** --> Takes a list of levels and prints all the messages that correspond to those levels.